School Encourages People to Vote on “Cut the Cord” Video Challenge November 25-29

 “We are excited to partner with Bishop Kearney on a project that gives students a chance to focus on a real-life situation and look forward to seeing what they come up with to address this challenge,” said Greenlight CEO Mark Murphy.
 “The cord-cutting community is growing every day and is made up of viewers of all ages as millions of cable and satellite subscribers are moving to video streaming.
 Cord cutters need a reliable high-speed Internet connection which is why this project with Bishop Kearney is near and dear to our hearts.
 Greenlight’s fiber internet speeds are the best available in Rochester for streaming high-quality video across all the devices in a home.”

-The competition requires Bishop Kearney students to utilize a wide range of skills including project management, content outline, script writing, acting, video production and editing.
-Students have been working closely the marketing team at Greenlight Networks throughout the project.
+The competition requires Bishop Kearney students to utilize a wide range of skills including project management, content outline, script writing, acting, video production, and editing.
+Students have been working closely with the marketing team at Greenlight Networks throughout the project.

 About Bishop Kearney High School: Bishop Kearney High School, a Golisano Education Partner (www.bkhs.org), is a private Roman Catholic, co-educational school located in Irondequoit, N.Y.
 The school currently educates students in grades six through twelve.
 It is nationally recognized for providing a quality college preparatory program in a values-based family environment.